In this post, we will discuss important tips on how to solve Data Interpretation questions in the Paper-I test of UGC NET exam.

 Pie Chart -

-One more variety of question that may be asked in pie charts is the angle based.
+One more variety of questions that may be asked in pie charts is the angle based.
 For instance,

 What is the central angle corresponding to football and volleyball together for 2012?